BrunoMCBraga/Reversing-Resources/Debuggers/WinDbg.md

 Assuming an array:
 1. !dumparray /d [ARRAY_DESCRIPTOR]: where [ARRAY_DESCRIPTOR] is obtained from !dumpobj.
 This will show you for each index the descriptor for the object.
 2. !dumpobj /d [OBJECT_DESCRIPTOR]: where [OBJECT_DESCRIPTOR] can be obtained from the previous command.
 This command can be used to dump content of objects (e.g. string).

+### Navigating code
+Bsides the usual t, g, etc, you can try to move with "managed breakpoint".

+### Inspect Threads
+!threads: shows managed threads.

 # Resources
 * http://windbg.info/doc/1-common-cmds.html#14_tracing